shpml/fundamentals/08_chapter/04_lesson.md

 The process of reducing this expression down to a single value is called **evaluation**.

-The repl.it console is similar in many ways to this calculator.
+The JS Bin console is similar in many ways to this calculator.
 It accepts an expression (in JavaScript) from the user and attempts to evaluate that expression, yielding a single value.